 We first started our engineering apprenticeships scheme in 2011 to develop and encourage junior service engineers with the use of our in-house workshops, operating systems and guidance from senior service engineers.
 The apprenticeship is recognised within a government framework and is partnered with a local training provider.
 The IT apprentice jobs we offer here at ICC, are perfect for young professionals looking to pursue a career in IT engineering through the Infrastructure Technician Apprenticeship.

 We talked to James to find out what the apprentice scheme is all about and what his achievement means to him.

 Why did you decide to join the ICC Apprentice scheme?

 I decided to join the apprenticeship scheme back in early 2018, I was working full time in a retail supervisory role that I felt was not enough for me.

 I had always known that I wanted to work in the IT industry but I did not have the relevant qualifications to pursue the career path I wanted.
-The apprenticeship scheme was perfect for me, it allowed me to continue to earn a wage and retrain simultaneously.
+I started looking at apprentice engineer jobs and the apprenticeship scheme at ICC seemed a perfect opportunity for me which also allowed me to continue to earn a wage, retrain simultaneously and gain relevant work experience.

 What qualification have you been working towards and what did it entail?

-The five exams and their qualifications were created and maintained by two different governing bodies, these were Microsoft and the British Computer Society.
+The five knowledge module exams and their qualifications were created and maintained by two different governing bodies, these were Microsoft and the British Computer Society.

 The three Microsoft exams were: